genular/pandora/README.md

             <img src="https://img.shields.io/badge/chat-on%20freenode-brightgreen.svg" alt="chat on freenode"></a>
     </p>
 </div>

-`PANDORA` is a research software that leverages advanced statistical methodologies, many uniquely designed for high-dimensional data in biomedical research.
+`PANDORA` is a research platform that leverages advanced statistical methodologies, many uniquely designed for high-dimensional data in biomedical research.
 It supports predictive modeling, biomarker discovery, and comprehensive OMICS data analysis, contributing to new insights in systems biology.

-## Installation Quick-start
+## Installation

 `PANDORA` can be installed using Docker, a pre-built version of the platform can be pulled from [DockerHub](https://hub.docker.com/).
 In order to run `PANDORA`, users will first need to install [Docker](https://www.docker.com/).